Building Real-Time Web Applications With Cettia

 Last but not least is scaling an application.
 As mentioned earlier, any publish-subscribe messaging system can be used to scale a Cettia application horizontally, and it doesn’t require any modification in the existing application.
 The idea behind scaling a Cettia application is very simple:

-• When a server receives some message from the cluster, it deserializes to the method invocation and applies it to its own sockets.
+is called, it serializes the method invocation to a message and publishes it to the cluster. - When a server receives some message from the cluster, it deserializes to the method invocation and applies it to its own sockets.

 In this tutorial, we will use Hazelcast as a publish-subscribe messaging system.
 Add the following dependencies: